Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 • Enhanced app functions and Alexa connectivity

-• More cooking functions, such as the Super Smoke, Keep Warm and Turbo Temp systems
+• More cooking functions, such as the Super Smoke, Keep Warm, and Turbo Temp systems

-• Small, quality of life, additions, such as a low pellet alarm and an easy to clean pellet hopper
+• Small, quality of life, additions, such as a low pellet alarm and an easy-to-clean pellet hopper

 Do you think there is a clear winner between Traeger and Yoder?
 Or does one of the alternatives we mentioned beat them both hands down?
 We’d love it if you’d let us know in the comments below!